Sklan/face-recognition/README.md

 # Recog
-face recognition with openface and tensorflow.
+A simple face recognition made using openface and tensorflow.